Justinmenn/Portfolio/Baseball_SQL Project/README.md

 ### Data Tables
 **This project uses six tables in the form of Excel files:**
 - The "Batting" data table contains hitting statistics on every person to ever play in the MLB (1871-2022).
 There is a data entry for each player and each season in which they played.
-So if a player played in the league for 10 years, there will be 10 seperate entries for that player.
+So if a player played in the league for 10 years, there will be 10 separate entries for that player.
 Each player is uniquely identifiable by their "playerID", the first column in the table.
 - The "Fielding" data table is exactly the same as the "Batting" table expect is has fielding statistics for all players.
 - The "Pitching" data table is exactly the same as the "Batting" and "Pitching" table expect is has pitching statistics for all pitchers in the MLB.
 - The "People" data table contains personal and demographical data on MLB players.
-This table also includes each players "bbrefID" which can be used used to see their baseball reference page, an extremely populat website for looking at player statistics.
+This table also includes each players "bbrefID" which can be used used to see their baseball reference page, an extremely popular website for looking at player statistics.
 - The "Schools" data table contains a list of all colleges and universities that MLB players have come from.
 Each school is uniquely by its "schoolID".
-- The "CollegePlaying" shows where each MLB went to college, if they did go to any at all.
+- The "CollegePlaying" data table shows where each MLB went to college, if they did go to any at all.
 It also shows the year in which they attended their school.

 The "Batting", "Fielding", "Pitching", "People", and "CollegePlaying" data sets can all be linked using the "playerID" column.
 The "Schools" and "CollegePlaying" data sets can be linked using the "schoolD" column.